Rails Across America - Part Three: The Lakeshore Limited to Cleveland (and Fuck Cancer)

 I will never kiss Mary Owen's forehead ever again.

 The crowd was thick.
 I knew Lou Barlow had been invited back into the lineup by J Mascis.
-Lou even sang a couple of songs.
+Barlow even sang a couple of songs.
 For the entire time they played, I barely got a glimpse of Barlow (the mastermind behind Sebadoh and Folk Implosion).

 It was as if he wasn't really there.